nodejs/node/CONTRIBUTING.md

 1. Does this change make sense for Node.js?
 2. Does this change make Node.js better, even if only incrementally?
 3. Are there clear bugs or larger scale issues that need attending to?
+4. Is the commit message readable and correct?
+If it contains a breaking change is it clear enough?

 When changes are necessary, *request* them, do not *demand* them, and do not assume that the submitter already knows how to add a test or run a benchmark.